ThreatMetrix Integration Kit

 The device profile is collected by a JavaScript script that runs during the sign-on flow.
 There are various ways to collect the device profile, as described in Device profiling methods.

 ThreatMetrix also provides two script options.
 The ThreatMetrix SDK script runs locally, and the ThreatMetrix Web script fetches the latest device profiling script from ThreatMetrix each time.
-For more information, see Introduction to Profiling in the ThreatMetrix documentation.
+You can find more information in Introduction to Profiling (requires sign-on) in the ThreatMetrix documentation.

 Session ID

 ThreatMetrix assigns a session ID to every authentication session.
 This session ID is associated with the device profile, and can be used to send in additional (optional) user attributes from the ThreatMetrix IdP Adapter.
-It also allows the adapter to get the resulting review status and reason code from the risk assessment.
+The session ID also allows the adapter to get the resulting review status and reason code from the risk assessment.

 In some device profiling methods, the session ID is passed to or from the ThreatMetrix IdP Adapter to coordinate sending information to ThreatMetrix from multiple sources for the same authentication session.